decretist/Dissertation/Chapter3/chapter3.md

 ### Omnibonus or Omnebene

-Omnibonus or Omnebene (d.1185) composed an adaptation or transformation of the *Decretum* in the 1150s.[^9] The basis for the claim that Omnebene was a student of Gratian is an entry for the year 1130 in the chronicle of Norman monk Robert of Torigni (†1186)
+Omnibonus or Omnebene (d.1185) composed an adaptation or transformation of the *Decretum* in the 1150s.[^9] The dates do not preclude Omnebene's having been a student of Gratian.
+Although Omnebene lived into the 1180s, the adaptation itself seems to date from around 1156, perhaps a decade and a half after the end of whatever teaching career Gratian may have had, and at precisely the moment that continent-wide interest in the text was increasing most rapidly.[^10] The basis for the claim that Omnebene was a student of Gratian is an entry for the year 1130 in the chronicle of Norman monk Robert of Torigni (†1186)

 > *Gratianus episcopus Clusinus coadunavit decreta valde utilia ex decretis, canonibus, doctoribus, legibus Romanis, sufficientia ad